Confused about Mariox, and basiux? Maybe the following 2 videos can help:

 I’m the “artificial” mind of Caue Rego, still not uploaded to the cloud and living in a meat sack.

-We want to build something like basiux - an engine capable to help the whole world on achieving such unimaginable things.
+We want to build a basiux - an engine capable to help the whole world on achieving such unimaginable things.

 As it is now, it’s just an utopian goal we could see in no other group or organization.
 Reason why we decided to make up “basiux” (beta name).

-Mariox will be a Seth’s Mar i/o port to run in any web browser and beat Super Mario 1 - the beta engine is already up and running on this very website! :) This is so anyone can see a neural network learning through genetic evolution and understand its inner workings (still not implemented).
+Mariox will be a Seth’s Mar i/o port to run in any web browser and beat Super Mario 1 - the beta engine is already up and running on this very website! :) Eventually anyone will be able to see an intuitive neural network representation learning through genetic evolution and understand its inner workings (still not implemented).
+It could in fact morph into an even simpler kind of game (which would require no full-of-bugs-emulator).
+The important aspect here is being able to heavily test algorithm variations in the cloud, until we find a satisfying one for the next steps.

 Whyx is a TED presentation format to basiux, basically explaining everything which is already written here, from the videos and content.

 While those might be afterward steps: